youngd24/tfd/README.md

 The code here is REALLY old, like 15+ years old, and likely won't even work on a modern system.
 It's here for posterity, partially for me, and for the rest of the Internet.
 It's also here to show people my coding style, especially those I might go to work for.
 Call it a REALLY OLD resume.

+So, feel free to look around but beware, at the time I wasn't setting vi to convert tabs to whitespace, I'm not exactly sure why I didn't.

 ## Structure

 ```